simplesamlphp/simplesamlphp/modules/core/docs/authproc_pairwiseid.md

 This filter will take an attribute and a scope as input and transforms this into a anonymized and scoped identifier that is globally unique for a given user & service provider combination.

+Note:
+Since the subject-id is specified as single-value attribute, only the first value of `identifyingAttribute` and `scopeAttribute` are considered.

 Examples
 --------